ubipo/pfiers.net/src/content/projects/iot.md

     net.
 ---

-I've created my fair share of IOT projects, mostly to solve small inconveniences that don't *reaaaaly* need solving 😅.
-But hey, that's what IOT is for, and I got the learn a ton along the way!
+I've created my fair share of IoT projects, mostly to solve small inconveniences that don't *reaaaaly* need solving 😅.
+But hey, that's what IoT is for, and I got the learn a ton along the way!